Bromeliohyla melacaena

-Bromeliohyla melacaena is a species of frogs in the family Hylidae.
-It is endemic to the Sierra de Omoa in northwest Honduras where it has been recorded from Cusuco National Park and Merendón Reserve.
+Bromeliohyla melacaena is a species of frog in the family Hylidae.
+It is endemic to the Sierra de Omoa in north-western Honduras where it has been recorded from Cusuco National Park and Merendón Reserve.

 Description

 Adult males measure 21.8–22.6 mm in snout-vent length and adult females 24.2–25.9 mm.

 This frog exhibits considerable sexual dimorphism: the adult male frog has spikes on its thumbs.
 The adult male frogs are light brown with yellow spots and some light green marks.
 The bones are white and visible through the skin.
 The legs are light brown.
 The skin of the ventrum is white.
 The adult female frog is dark brown with a light brown intraocular stripe.
 The snout is yellow-green in color.
 The female frog has a lighter belly than the male frog.
 They iris is orange with black spots in both male and female frogs.